ShockerStudios/StarterToolkit/README.md

 The Game Event is a go between asset between an object that will call the event and the listeners that are waiting for the event to be raised.
 Set the name of the Game Event to a description of the event.
 Something like "PlayerDied"

+This is an implementation of Ryan Hipples scrtipable object event system.
+[Find out about it here.](https://unity3d.com/how-to/architect-with-scriptable-objects)

 ### Game Event Listener

 ![Game Event Listener](https://github.com/ShockerStudios/StarterToolkit/blob/master/Info/GameEventListener.png)